philipmortimer/philipmortimer.github.io/README.md

 You can play webcam vs webcam, webcam vs ai or ai vs ai.
 You can find the code for the website at: https://github.com/philipmortimer/Rock-Paper-Scissors (specifically, the folder "Rock Paper Scissors Website", which can be found at https://github.com/philipmortimer/Rock-Paper-Scissors/tree/main/Rock%20Paper%20Scissors%20Website).
 Please enjoy!.
-The link to the website should be: https://philipmortimer.github.io
+The link to the website should be: https://philipmortimer.github.io or https://rock-paper-scissors-ai-game.web.app/

 Here are some screenshots of it in action.